 RELATIONSHIP OCD (ROCD)

-Before you consider breaking up an otherwise compatible relationship, consider whether you might have Relationship OCD (ROCD), doubt that one's mate or oneself doesn't really love or feel attracted to the other.
+Before you consider breaking up an otherwise compatible relationship, consider whether you might have Relationship OCD (ROCD).
+ROCD sufferers doubt that they or their partner doesn't really love or feel attracted to the other.
 These doubts lead to fear that they or their mate will cheat, abandon, entrap, leave, desert.
 ROCD sufferers might compulsively check their mate's whereabouts, social interactions, tone of voice, telephone calls, set up tests to see if their mate loves them, etc.

 Click to read about Dr. Brodsky about ROCD.